-Euclidean embedding yields smaller relative distance errors compared to IDMaps, especially when both nodes are sharing a single nearest Tracer [see Fig. 1(a)].
+Euclidean embedding yields smaller relative distance errors compared to IDMaps, especially when both nodes are sharing a single nearest Tracer (see Fig. 1A).
 The main problem with Euclidean distance estimation is underestimation of large measured distances.
-This is an inherent problem when embedding the BA topology, as all shortest paths between distant nodes must go through a small number of core nodes [16].
+That is an inherent problem when embedding the BA topology, as all shortest path between distant nodes must go through a small number of core nodes [17].
 Indeed, due to the triangle inequality, the Euclidean distance between distant nodes is bound to be smaller then their shortest path which goes through the core nodes.
-On the other hand, IDMaps sum of segments accurately estimate the longer paths going through the core nodes, as in Fig. 1(b).
+On the other hand, IDMaps sum of segments accurately estimate the longer paths going through the core nodes, as in Fig. 1B.

-Throughout this section we have estimated distances in BA graphs, using three sets of random weights per each of five simulated BA graphs.
-Fig. 11 compares the additive estimation of IDMaps with Euclidean embedding by GNP and BBS methods using the directional relative error, (16).
-We only experimented with LAN and TRANSIT Tracer placement methods, illustrated in the top and bottom pictures, respectively, because LAN placement is the most easy to deploy and TRANSIT placement yields the best mirror selection performance [4].
-We used 15 Tracers and measured distances from each host to all 15 Tracers, which matches the conditions of the similar figures in [5].
-The groups of vertical lines 75 ms apart depict the distribution of relative errors for measured distances belonging to the 75-ms interval.
-The lines marked with square, upright triangle, and circles depict GNP, IDMaps, and BBS, respectively.
-The method marker is placed at the average relative error point, and the stars depict the median.
+Throughout this section we've estimated distances in BA graphs, using 3 sets of random weights per each of 5 simulated BA graphs.
+Fig. 11 compares the additive estimation of IDMaps with Euclidean embedding by GNP and BBS methods using the directional relative error, Eq.
+(33).
+We only experimented with LAN and TRANSIT Tracer placement methods, illustrated on the top and bottom pictures respectively, because LAN placement is the most easy to deploy, and TRANSIT placement yields the best mirror selection performance [5].
+We used 15 Tracers and measured distances from each host to all 15 Tracers, that matches the conditions of the similar figures in [6].
+The groups of vertical lines 75ms apart depicts the distribution of relative errors for measured distances belonging to the 75ms interval.
+The lines marked with square, upright triangle, and circle markers depicts GNP, IDMaps, and BBS, respectively.
+The method marker is placed at the average relative error point, and the star marker depicts the median.
 Each line has whiskers at the 5, 25, 75, and 95 percentiles.

-For each placement and calculation method, we randomly picked 150 nodes out of the 1000 graph nodes in each of the 15 simulated BA graphs.
-We estimated the distance from all other graph nodes to each picked node, that is, a total of 2, 247, and 750 distance pairs per method.
+For each placement and calculation method we randomly picked 150 nodes out of the 1000 graph nodes in each of the 15 simulated BA graphs.
+We estimated the distance from all other graph nodes to each picked node, that is a total of 2,247,750 distance pairs per method..
 The thick lines depict the overall count of measured pair distances per interval.